STORRINGTON AND DISTRICT MUSEUM

 The Old School, School Lane, Storrington, West Sussex RH20 4LL.
 Tel: 01903 740188

 Registered Charity No 1084853

-We still hope to be celebrating the 20th ANNIVERSARY of the Museum's foundation at some time during 2020 - watch this space.
+We still hope to be celebrating the 20th ANNIVERSARY of the Museum's foundation at some time in the not-too-distant future.

 You can view our Annual Report and Accounts for the year ended 31 Dec 2019 via the button below

 Run and Funded Entirely by Volunteers